Derek Sutton

 Chambers and Partners, 2024

-“Naina is an excellent junior who works very hard and engages fully with all issues.
+“Naina is excellent: works very hard and engages fully with all issues.
 She is very impressive in court and completely on top of the case with excellent client skills.”

 Legal 500, 2024